Tabletop - Post FAR2.0

 Great Strength - Sometimes you just need to hit a little harder.

-Potion of Rage - A great boost when you really need to succeed on a particular attack.
+Potion of Rage, Prized Vendetta - Great accuracy boosts when you really need to get a particular kill.

-Bonded and Spiritbond - This warband gets a lot of support due to their 3 dice attack and wolf attacks needing the accuracy, making both of these cards great for them.
+Bonded - This warband gets a lot of support due to their 3 dice attack and wolf attacks needing the accuracy, making this a great for them for them.
 It also makes their inspired defence dice much more reliable.

 Larval Lance - Mediocre early game, but a much needed damage boost in the later turns, especially if you lose Rippa too early.